Cluster Munition Ban Policy

 Use, production, transfer, and stockpiling

-Saint Lucia also attended a regional workshop on cluster munitions in Santiago, Chile in December 2013.
-It did not make a statement, but endorsed the workshop’s declaration calling for the “early establishment” of a cluster munition-free zone in Latin America and the Caribbean.
+Saint Lucia also attended a regional workshop on cluster munitions in Santiago, Chile in December 2013 and endorsed the workshop’s declaration calling for the “early establishment” of a cluster munition-free zone in Latin America and the Caribbean.
 See, “Santiago Declaration: Toward the early establishment of a Cluster Munitions Free Zone in Latin America and the Caribbean,” presented to the conference by Christian Guillermet, Deputy Permanent Representative of Costa Rica to the UN in Geneva, 13 December 2013.

 “Situation of human rights in the Syrian Arab Republic,” UNGA Resolution 75/193, 16 December 2020.
 Saint Lucia voted in favor of similar UNGA resolutions in 2017–2019.